VenkateshMahi/easyshare-consumer/README.md

          cd easyshare-consumer // change directory to the project dir npm i // install dependeciens
-         npm run build // This would create the bundle file
+         npm run build // This would create the bundle file  insdie dist folder

 Copy the bundle file from dist folder and then  all we have to do is place the token and merchatId which supposed to received from run time